rex2630/codeswholesale-for-woocommerce/readme.txt

 = How do I generate my client ID, client secret and signature? =

 1. Sign in to your CodesWholesale account.
-2. Go to the API tab.
+2. Go to the *API* tab.
-3. Click Generate client credentials.
+3. Click *Generate client credentials*.

 * Keep the client secret for future reference - it will get hidden after you leave the page.

 = What to do if I lose my client secret or signature? =

 1. Sign in to your CodesWholesale account.
-2. Visit the API tab.
+2. Visit the *API* tab.
-3. Click Delete client secret.
+3. Click *Delete client secret*.
-4. Confirm your choice by clicking Yes, I'm sure - delete them.
+4. Confirm your choice by clicking *Yes, I'm sure - delete them*.
 Don't worry, you will not delete your account.
 5. Generate new credentials by clicking the button.
 6. Copy and write down the client secret.
 7. Update your API settings.

 = Where can I get help? =

 You have questions, we have answers.
-Be sure to visit our recent post here [podlinkować do bloga] and learn about all the latest features added to the plugin.
-You can always search the question bank in our FAQ [podlinkować] and if you’re still in doubt, please reach us out via email devteam@codeswholesale or skype: devteam.codeswholesale.
+Be sure to visit our recent post [here](https://codeswholesale.com/blog/api-2-0-for-woocommerce-store-owners/) and learn about all the latest features added to the plugin.
+You can always search the question bank in our [FAQ](https://codeswholesale.com/faq/reseller) and if you’re still in doubt, please reach us out via email: devteam@codeswholesale or skype: devteam.codeswholesale.
 We’d love to help!

 = What themes work well with CodesWholesale? =